Picking birth positions is easier when you know which part of the pelvis to make bigger.

 Providers who study birth will know there are actually five levels of the pelvis in full.
 Three are involved with fetal rotation, however, and that is the focus of this article.

-• Station -2 can be considered it’s own level.
+- Station -2 can be considered it’s own level.
 Usually baby doesn’t delay here.
-When baby stays at -2 while the cervix continues to open over the hours, we teach a -2 solution in our workshop.
+When baby stays at -2 while the cervix continues to open over the hours, we teach a -2 solution in our 2-Day Workshop and Provider email series (and blog).

-• Station +2 can indicate an issue symbolically representing another level and is considered a level on it’s own.
-Usually there is plenty of room here.
-So when baby isn’t moving through here, we have some sacral mobility techniques to attend to resume labor progress and allow the pelvis to open for a vaginal birth.
+- Station +2 is considered a level on it’s own.
+Usually there is plenty of room here at +2.
+So when baby isn’t moving lower than +2 during pushing stage, we suggest sacral mobility techniques to resume labor progress and allow the pelvis to open for a vaginal birth.

 To pick the best birth position, know where your baby is during the birthing process!